 There are so many December activities for families to enjoy together.
-Fun things to do by pick any of these month-long activities to enjoy quality time with those special adults and kids in your life.
+Pick any of these month-long activities to enjoy quality time with those special adults and kids in your life.

 Send Holiday Cards